mloncode/evop/README.md

-# EV{op}
-Optimization using Evolutionary Operators
+# Optimization using Evolutionary Operators